 - Diversity across our marketing: We intentionally partner with models, content creators, and influencers who help us represent the communities we serve-and are diverse in terms of size, race, age, and gender expression.
 We are committed to partnering with and ensuring pay equity for talent from marginalized groups. - Size-inclusive clothing: Great style comes in every size.
-We carry over 100 brands with Plus styles, and offer size-inclusive styles across all of our private label brands.
-We are proud of our role in helping more than 30 brand partners expand their size offerings, as well as the size-inclusive women's collaborations we've launched.
+We carry 100 brands with plus styles, and offer size-inclusive styles across all of our private label brands.
+We're proud of our role in helping more than 30 brand partners expand their size offerings, as well as the 60 number of brands who develop plus styles that are exclusive to Stitch Fix.
 Our product sizes range from women's Petite to Plus sizes 0-24W/3X, to men's Big & Tall. - Gender-neutral styles: Our Kids' stylists have the ability to select from our entire inventory, so that a Kids client can get a Fix that reflects their true self in a fun, non-gendered, and positive way.
-While we celebrate everyone's individuality, we acknowledge that we still have work to do in order to extend the same level of access to adults. - Our vendor diversity: As a member of the Vendor Diversity Coalition, we have begun collecting diversity, equity, and inclusion data from our vendors to set the baseline for future vendor diversity commitments.
+While we celebrate everyone's individuality, we acknowledge that we still have work to do in order to extend the same level of access to adults.

+• Our vendor diversity: As a member of the Vendor Diversity Coalition, we have begun collecting diversity, equity, and inclusion data from our vendors to set the baseline for future vendor diversity commitments.
 This helps us make informed decisions about who we work with so that we do our part to create a more equitable and anti-racist vendor ecosystem.